Tyler O'Neill Preview, Player Props: Cardinals vs. Braves

 Tyler O'Neill At The Plate

-- In 21.3% of his games this year, O'Neill has had at least one RBI.
-He's picked up more than one in 6.6% and driven in three or more of his team's runs in two contests.
+- O'Neill has had an RBI in 14 games this season (22.6%), including five multi-RBI outings (8.1%).
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 32.8% of his games this season, with two or more runs scored in 4.9%.
+- In 33.9% of his games this season, he has scored at least once.
+And he's had four games with multiple runs (6.5%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.